East 86th Street Cinemas

 Built in 1934, a neighborhood movie theater in the predominately German speaking Yorkville section of Manhattan where German language imports had their U.S. premieres before moving on to the other German language houses like the Wagner Theatre in Ridgewood and, if I remember correctly, the Irvington Theatre in Irvington, New Jersey and other cities.
 This was in the very late-1940’s til the mid-1960’s.

 As the ethnicity of Yorkville changed and the popularity of the Upper East Side increased, the theater was closed in 1965 and re-modeled into the 86th Street East Cinema.
 By 1968, it was daydating with Loew’s Capitol Theatre with movies such as “In the Heat of the Night” and ran for a good ten years as a United Artists showcase/Red Carpet theatre under the guise of Town & Country Theatres as a single screen.
 Movies shown at that time included “Around the World in Eighty Days” (re-issue), “The Hospital”, “The Scalphunters” and Jame Bond movies such as “On He Majesty’s Secret Service”.
 The seating capacity as a single screen was around 600-800 seats, in three wide aisles.
 After UA slowed down, and tended to send its movies to say the UA East Theatre, the 86th Street East Cinema was also a Universal and Warner Bros. showcase, with movies such as “Freebie and the Bean” and “The Great Waldo Pepper”.

 It was twinned in the early-1980’s and played movies such as “The Accidental Tourist”, “Alien Nation”, “Blue Steel”, “Blue Heat” and “Miracle Mile”.

-It was quadded in the late-1990’s, now having a great post-industrial feel, and is currently operated by City Cinemas.
+It was quadded in May 1999, now having a great post-industrial feel, and is currently operated by City Cinemas.